Making money online is now the norm for many. Some ways are quick and easy, and some take longer and a lot more effort.

 You can get products to review in online survey sites and research sites.

-For a start you can get free goodies to test out for Toluna.
-They have loads of products they need to have tested so if you sign up for the testing side can get new things every month.
+So, for a start you can get free goodies to test out for Toluna.
+They have loads of products they need to have tested, so if you sign up for the testing side can get new things every month.
 It could be anything from hair gel or moisturiser to caviar.

-Social media isn’t just a great way to check up on your friends, read statuses that vary from the mundane to the self-obsessed and partake in an activity that would, in any other circumstance, be considered stalking.
+Social media isn’t just a great way to check up on your friends, read statuses that vary from the mundane to the self-obsessed, and partake in an activity that might look weird offline.
 It also provides several ways you can make money.

-Facebook provides a platform for selling your own, sell your services and products, advertise affiliate companies, get a job.
+Plus, it provides a platform for selling your services and products, advertising affiliate companies, and getting a job.
 Here are 4 ways you can make money from Facebook.

-Twitter is a great place to make money and market yourself and your business.
-We here at Moneymagpie use Twitter every day (take a look at us here @moneymagpie).
+Twitter is a great place to make money online and market yourself and your business.
+We here at MoneyMagpie use Twitter every day (take a look at us here @moneymagpie).

-Although Twitter is a fast growing and developing platform there are a few ways to make money from twitter that require little effort.
-To make money through Twitter you really need to be good at getting followers to your accounts, using multiple accounts and writing engaging tweets that will make your followers want to click on.
+So, although most people think of Facebook and Instagram, there are a few ways to make money from it that require little effort.
+Youu really need to be good at getting followers to your accounts and writing engaging tweets that will make your followers want to click on.